Sol Ullman: Life

-Ullman was born around 1893 in New York City, New York, the son of Samuel and Kate Ullman.
+Ullman was born around 1893 in Manhattan, New York, the son of Samuel and Kate Ullman.

 Ullman attended Townsend Harris High School and graduated from New York Law School in 1912.
 He was admitted to the bar in 1913 and began practicing law in 51 Chambers Street.
 In 1918, he was elected to the New York State Assembly over Socialist Elmer Rosenberg, representing the New York County 6th District.
 He was a Republican, but ran as a Democrat as well as a Republican.
 He served in the Assembly in 1919, 1920, 1921, 1922, and 1923.
 He lost the 1923 re-election to Democrat Morris Weinfeld.
 He wrote a number of important bills in the Assembly, including the Home Rule Amendment and the Repeal the Lusk Laws.

 In July 1921, while serving on the joint legislative graft committee, Ullman was arrested with his law partner Emanuel Friedman, public accountants Justus Frankel and Meyer Saal, and internal revenue agent Harry Levy on a charge of a conspiracy to defraud the government by filing a false income tax return to the Treasury Department.
 He and the other four men were indicted by a Federal grand jury later that month.
 Their trial began in September 1921, with the five men facing charges of defrauding the government out of income and profit taxes, extorting 6,500 dollars from a business house, and bribing an official to file a false report.
 The charge of conspiring to defraud the government was dismissed against all the defendants, and Ullman and Friedman were acquitted of the other two charges.

 Ullman was assistant attorney general, assigned to the State Department of Education, from 1925 to 1939.
 He was also counsel to the Medical Grievance Committee of the State of New York.
 In the 1928 United States House of Representatives election, he was the Republican candidate in New York's 14th congressional district.
 He lost the election to Democrat William I. Sirovich.
 He was also an alternate delegate to the 1928 Republican National Convention.